sendwithus/battlesnake/static/md/readme/9-api.md

 * with a 200 HTTP Status Code
 * with a properly formatted JSON response

-Failure to meet any of these requirements will disqualify your snake.
+Failure to meet any of these requirements may disqualify your snake from participating in a game.

 #### Commands